 - Click the Globe Extrusion tab in ArcGlobe.

 - Set an Extrusion value or expression.
 This determines how far the features will pop out of the map.
 You can open the Expression Builder if you need help constructing the expression.
 In this case, the polygon features are extruded by multiplying the value of the POP10_SQMI attribute by 250 (POP10_SQMI *250), and adding this value to the feature base height.
 This is an arbitrary value selected for appearance only.
 You may have to experiment with your expression to get the appearance the way you want.

 - Once you've set the extrusion for the layer and it looks three-dimensional, right-click the layer and choose Save as Layer File.

 - Now that 3D properties have been determined for the data, it's time to set the 2D layer properties.
 Open ArcMap and click Add Data.

 - Browse to the layer file (.lyr) you just saved from ArcGlobe and click Add.
-The layer does not appear in 3D in ArcMap, but it will appear in 3D when you view the map in Google Earth or ArcGIS Explorer.
+The layer does not appear in 3D in ArcMap, but it will appear in 3D when you view the map in ArcGIS Earth.

 - Set the layer properties by right-clicking the layer and choosing Properties from the context menu.